maxdignan/Mirage.js/README.md

 app.use('/api_route', mirage.run);

 That's it!
 You now have a RESTful API with GET(retrieve), POST(add new), PUT(adjust), and DELETE(remove).
-Now you only have to worry about the front end!
+Now you only have to worry about the front end, lol =D !